 This post outlines the new, and powerful Contacts section of your Formilla account.
 All your leads are collected and organized using powerful filtering, searching, tagging, and segmentation so you can find what you need really fast.
+And once you have your leads sorted and tagged, you can use that data to guide your marketing automation processes.

 Let’s get right into the details!